Downloadables for Press & Media

 This page has been set up to allow a quick glance at any press & media coverage I’ve received for my books and writing (that I’m aware of).
 It’s all in chronological order, most recent first, so feel free to scroll down.

 *Copyright laws mean I am now unable to include images of any newspaper articles.
 Where possible (and where they are still live), I have added a link.

-My little piece on why libraries are essential has also made it into the Blairgowrie Advertiser.
-Link below
+My piece on why libraries are essential has made it into the Blairgowrie Advertiser.

 Thank you, once again, to the Perthshire Advertiser for publishing my blog article…

 It’s now been four months since we left our little patch of rural Perthshire to move into town and, foolishly, we were almost convinced that we’d melted into town living like ducks to water.
 Until that is, we had our first snow of winter!

 Thirty-one years after leaving my hometown, I returned convinced that town living was for us.
 We had overcome the initial strangeness of never having visitors or the inability to be making new memories with our family in our new home, thanks to another lockdown, and had begun making more permanent plans for our future.

 Then came the snow!
 Suddenly, the feeling of being closed in was all-consuming.
 After years of country living, we had grown used to seeing the weather rolling in over the hills as it made its presence known.
 We had watched as the surrounding countryside changed dramatically before our eyes.
 We had adapted to the hardships a change in weather could bring to rural Perthshire and, for us, that was all part and parcel of the joys of living in the country.
 But now, we can’t see beyond our garden hedge.